-On the multicentered worlds model, SPEAKER'S MENTAL CONTENT, SPEECH ACT CONTENT, and HEARER'S MENTAL CONTENT are one and the same multicentered worlds content.
-Thus BELIEF-SPEECH COORDINATION and SPEECH-BELIEF COORDINATION are given by the identity of these contents.
+On the sequenced worlds model, Speaker's mental content, Speech act content, and Hearer's mental content are one and the same sequenced worlds content.
+Thus Belief-speech coordination and Speech-belief coordination are given by the identity of these contents.
 The basic Lockean idea that one piece of information travels from speaker's head to hearer's head is preserved.

-The multicentered worlds model fits naturally with a Stalnakerian implementation of the Lockean picture.
-I will first sketch Stalnaker's original account and then make the changes needed to accommodate multicentered worlds content.
+The sequenced worlds model also fits naturally with a Stalnakerian implementation of the Lockean picture.
+I will first sketch Stalnaker's original account and then make the changes needed to accommodate sequenced worlds content.

-According to Stalnaker, linguistic communication is primarily a matter of updating and establishing a body of shared information - the common ground.42 Speech acts serve to influence this body of information in various ways.
+According to Stalnaker, linguistic communication is primarily a matter of updating and establishing a body of shared information - the common ground.
+Speech acts serve to influence this body of information in various ways.
 In particular, the essential effect of assertion is to add the asserted content to the common ground.
 The attitude that speakers strike towards the common ground is the attitude of presupposition:

 ...the presuppositions of a speaker are the propositions he takes for granted as part of the background of the conversation.
-A proposition is presupposed if the speaker is disposed to act as if he assumes or believes that the proposition
+A proposition is presupposed if the speaker is disposed to act as if he assumes or believes that the proposition is true, and as if he assumes or believes that his audience assumes or believes that it is true as well.
+(Stalnaker, 1978, 84)